exalearn/oded/mocu/kuramoto_model/README.md

-A Workflow-based MOCU Implementation using RADICAL Cybertools (RCT EnTK)
+A Workflow-based MOCU Implementation using RADICAL Cybertools

 **Installation (MOCU and RCT)**